ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 -   Our code raises an exception whenever an error is detected in the source code.

--   It is able to report the row and column of the *token* where the error was found, which is very useful!
+-   It is able to report the row and column of the token where the error was found, which is very useful!

 -   But this execution model requires that compilation terminates at the first error!
 Modern compilers like `g++` and `clang++` instead continue compilation, looking for subsequent errors.

--   To avoid stopping at the first error, we need to look for a *termination token*, i.e., a *token* that is used to terminate a command: once found, we continue from the next *token*.
+-   To avoid stopping at the first error, we need to look for a *termination token*, i.e., a token that is used to terminate a command: once found, we continue from the next token.

 # *Termination Tokens*